svn2github/ixo-usb-jtag/usb_jtag/trunk/device/c51/src/readme.txt

 an additional CPLD to the FX2 for high-speed serial/parallel conversion and you would have to find out how to communicate with that CPLD first.
 Not impossible, but I'm not finished with it yet...

+Changes since previous release on 2007-01-28:
+  - New FX2 code, based on USRP2 from the GNU Radio Project;
+  - Firmware can now be compiled using SDCC 2.6.
+No more Keil support.

 Changes since initial release on 2006-04-23:
   - added this readme.txt